Yoric/ronin-time-bureaucrats/mission-the-polyphonic-choir.md

 ## Around the city

 The city can easily be reached from a well-travelled dirt road, from the sea \(staying close to the land – Greek ships aren't too good and Greek sailors don't like to take chances\), the river.
 With more efforts, the Crew can also travel off-road or even cross through the marshes \(good luck with the mosquitoes\).

+If the Crew attempts some kind of airborne/remote reconnaissance, they will notice a number of moving points that cannot be scanned, clearly because of cloaking devices \(the Crowd-Control Crows\) and they may notice a monster or two tearing a part a few travelers.

 Aspects: